Earlier this week, I received an email asking if I had ever thought about writing about keeping in touch with ex-partners.

 Take my ex-boyfriend Richie, who actually is one of my best friends in NYC.
 We dated briefly, maybe two months, but it was an intense relationship.
 We both clearly liked each other more than we had liked other guys/girls in the recent past.
 But we were on totally different pages with what we wanted out of a person/relationship.
 He was/is ready to settle down and have kids.
 He wanted to spend most of his nights cuddling and eating ice cream.
 Don’t get me wrong, that sounds amazing, but that’s not something I want to do every night.

-In addition, he’s not someone who reads or cares about media, LGBTQ culture, news, and politics.
-Not only is it my job to write about these things, they’re things I’m passionate about.
+In addition, he’s not someone who reads or cares about media, LGBTI culture, news, or politics.
+Not only is it my job to write about these things, but they’re also things I’m passionate about.
 I need someone who is up-to-date on these topics and has strong opinions.
 He’s not that person.
-So we’re best friends now, and I see him all the time, but looking back on it, there were clear reasons why we should have never dated to begin with.
+So we’re best friends now, and I see him all the time, but looking back on it, there were clear reasons why we should have never dated, to begin with.
 We should have started and remained friends.
 But sometimes, especially if you engage in same-sex relationships, it’s tough to know whether to pursue this person you’re attracted to as a friend or potential romantic partner.